ivnsch/rust_android_ios/README.md

 - [App's Gradle config](app/build.gradle): This contains the apk settings (like application id, sdk version) and build steps.
 It builds for the provided architectures using cargo and puts the generated shared libraries (.so files) in the expected directories.
 If you want to build for a new target, add it [here](app/build.gradle#L45).
 The target's key is the [folder name where the shared library will be put](https://developer.android.com/ndk/guides/abis.html), and the value is the toolchain's name used by rustup.

-- [Cargo config](.cargo/config): Contains linker and runner paths for targets.
+- [Cargo config](.cargo/config): Contains linker paths for targets.

 - [build.rs](build.rs): This is a script invoked by Cargo before everything else.
-For Android, it's used to tell [rust_swig](https://github.com/Dushistov/rust_swig) to generate the glue Rust files needed for Java interop.
+For Android, it's used to tell [rust_swig](https://github.com/Dushistov/rust_swig) to generate the glue files for Java interop.
 If you change the app's package structure / names, you have to update this file accordingly.
 It also sets the import to use for the `NonNull` annotation ( `use_null_annotation_from_package`).
 If you're using a recent Android SDK version, you don't need to change it.

 ### Updating Rust